 From time to time, I will come across a thing that in reality is something small and simple but still fascinates me.
 Something like a progress bar probably wouldn’t be your first guess at what blew me away.
 You might think that’s silly.
-Many people would not even notice; And it might be mildly amusing for others.
-But for me, the YouTube Easter Egg is an excellent example of UI/UX design.
+Many people would not even notice, and it might be mildly amusing for others.
+But for me, the YouTube Easter Egg is an excellent example of how graphic design can improve the UI/UX.
 Let me explain why.
 [TLDR: Jump to Vid]

 When Did I Find the YouTube Easter Egg?